Director: Irving Lerner

 Claude proves to be an effective, reliable hitman, and is given the task of filling a major contract on a government witness in Los Angeles.
 He is met at the airport by two bumbling handlers, George (Herschel Bernardi) and Marc (Phillip Pine), and frustrates them by playing the tourist for 10 days—not even asking who the target is.
 When he learns his victim is Billie Williams (Caprice Toriel), the girlfriend of Mr. Vick, the idea of hitting a woman unnerves him to such an extent that failure seems inevitable.
 The second half of the film details his attempts to take her down and how this “jinx” of a job proves to be his undoing.

 Like a number of Poverty Row films, Murder by Contract makes a virtue of its low budget by telling its story in a lean, direct way.
 Uniquely, it may be the most satirical film noir I’ve ever seen.
-While humor is found in other noirs, such as The Big Sleep and The Lady from Shanghai, Murder by Contract sends up the work/success ethos of the American Dream while at the same time critiquing the hypocrisy by which killing in the line of duty is sanctioned and even honored, while killing by civilians can be grounds for execution.
+While humor is found in other noirs, such as The Big Sleep (1946) and The Lady from Shanghai (1947), Murder by Contract sends up the work/success ethos of the American Dream while at the same time critiquing the hypocrisy by which killing in the line of duty is sanctioned and even honored, while killing by civilians can be grounds for execution.

 Claude is a very interesting character.
 Handsome, healthy, and well-built (Edwards was an Olympic-level swimmer), Claude has never been in trouble with the law, has a college education and a good job, and prides himself on his businesslike attitude to murder, using careful, intelligent planning to ensure success without risk.
-He never lets emotion get in the way of filling the contract, he tells Marc and George, and shuns firearms.
+He never lets emotion get in the way of fulfilling the contract, he tells Marc and George, and shuns firearms.
 He represents the amorality of businessmen who put windfall profits ahead of common decency while rejecting the vulgarity—and exposure—of naked shows of force.
 You’ll have to turn around to see that he has slipped a knife into your back.